 The sequence of all blocks that have been committed to the Ethereum network in the history of the network.
-So-named because each block contains a reference to the previous block, which helps us maintain an ordering over all blocks (and thus over the precise history).
+So named because each block contains a reference to the previous block, which helps us maintain an ordering over all blocks (and thus over the precise history).

-The Ethereum Virtual Machine is the global virtual computer who’s state every participant on the Ethereum network stores and agrees on.
+The Ethereum Virtual Machine is the global virtual computer whose state every participant on the Ethereum network stores and agrees on.
 Any participant can request the execution of arbitrary code on the EVM; code execution changes the state of the EVM.

 The real-life machines which are storing the EVM state.
 Nodes communicate with each other to propagate information about the EVM state and new state changes.
-Any user can also request execution of code by broadcasting code execution request from a node.
+Any user can also request the execution of code by broadcasting a code execution request from a node.
 The Ethereum network itself is the aggregate of all Ethereum nodes and their communications.

 A "transaction request" is the formal term for a request for code execution on the EVM, and a "transaction" is a fulfilled transaction request and the associated change in the EVM state.
 Any user can broadcast a transaction request to the network from a node.
-For the transaction request to actually affect the agreed-upon EVM state, it must be validated, executed, and "committed to the network" by some other node.
+For the transaction request to affect the agreed-upon EVM state, it must be validated, executed, and "committed to the network" by another node.
 Execution of any code causes a state change in the EVM; upon commitment, this state change is broadcast to all nodes in the network.
 Some examples of transactions: